martinheidegger/flexlock/Readme.md

 ```

 _Implementation note: The locker will use `createLock` per id.
 It will keep the created lock until all locks
-for an id are released.
+for that id are released.
 Then it will pass the lock to the garbage collector._

 ### License